Capabilities and Services

-Y-STR analysis is used to amplify locations on the Y chromosome.
-Y chromosomes are paternally inherited and Y-STR data can only be obtained from male individuals.
+Male specific DNA found in the nucleus of most cells of the body.
+Y-STR analysis is used to amplify locations on the Y chromosome and Y-STR data can only be obtained from male individuals.
+This type of DNA is inherited paternally.
 This type of testing may be useful when samples are mixtures of male and female DNA or when there is very little DNA from a male contributor.
 Y-STR testing has its limitations since close male relatives will have the same Y-STR profile.

 B. Budowle, T. Moretti, A. Baumstark, D. Defenbaugh, K. Keys, Population Data on the Thirteen CODIS Core Short Tandem Repeat Loci in African Americans, U.S. Caucasians, Hispanics, Bahamians, Jamaicans, Trinidadians.
 Journal of Forensic Science 1999;44(6): 1277-1286.

 B. Budowle, A. Chidambaram, L. Strickland, C. Beheim, G. Taft, R. Chakraborty, Population studies on three Native Alaska population groups using STR loci.
 Forensic Science International 129 (2002) 51-57.

 Moretti, T. et.al, Population data on the expanded CODIS core STR loci for eleven populations of significance for forensic DNA analysis in the United States (2016) Forensic Science International: Genetics 25: 175 - 181.